citp/privacy-policy-historical/s/si/sit/siteworthchecker.com.md

 Visitor Communication

-If you subscribe to our Newsletter and receive information from Site Worth Checker, you are able to unsubscribe from future communication with Site Worth Checker by unsubscribing from our mass emailing database or just emailing us (info@siteworthchecker.com) and requesting to do so.
+If you subscribe to our Newsletter and receive information from Site Worth Checker, you are able to unsubscribe from future communication with Site Worth Checker by unsubscribing from our mass emailing database or just emailing us ([[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)) and requesting to do so.